BrainCheck/carrierwave-activerecord/README.md

 CarrierWave::ActiveRecord is a CarrierWave plugin which stores file data using ActiveRecord.
 It relies on ActiveRecord for database independence.
-At this time, it is tested against only MySQL.
+At this time, it is tested against only SQLite.

 ## Installation